 Of course you can ski, snowmobile and snowshoe.
-But have you seen the ice sculptures, tried ski biking, or skijoring?
-And don’t miss the festivals.
+But have you seen the ice sculptures, tried ski biking, or watched skijoring?
+And don’t miss the winter festivals in Colorado’s Rocky Mountains.

 This onetime ski resort inside Rocky Mountain National Park remains open as a sledding paradise.
 Kids (and adults!) love sliding down the old bunny hill on a sled or snow tube (rentals available in Estes Park).
 A warming hut revives frozen toes on weekends.